-Support for receiving the DATAGRAM frame types is advertised by means of a QUIC Transport Parameter (name=max_datagram_frame_size, value=0x0020).
+Support for receiving the DATAGRAM frame types is advertised by means of a QUIC Transport Parameter (name=max_datagram_frame_size, value=0x20).
 The max_datagram_frame_size transport parameter is an integer value (represented as a variable-length integer) that represents the maximum size of a DATAGRAM frame (including the frame type, length, and payload) the endpoint is willing to receive, in bytes.

 The default for this parameter is 0, which indicates that the endpoint does not support DATAGRAM frames.
 A value greater than 0 indicates that the endpoint supports the DATAGRAM frame types and is willing to receive such frames on this connection.

-An endpoint MUST NOT send DATAGRAM frames until it has received the max_datagram_frame_size transport parameter with a non-zero value.
+An endpoint MUST NOT send DATAGRAM frames until it has received the max_datagram_frame_size transport parameter with a non-zero value during the handshake (or during a previous handshake if 0-RTT is used).
 An endpoint MUST NOT send DATAGRAM frames that are larger than the max_datagram_frame_size value it has received from its peer.
 An endpoint that receives a DATAGRAM frame when it has not indicated support via the transport parameter MUST terminate the connection with an error of type PROTOCOL_VIOLATION.
 Similarly, an endpoint that receives a DATAGRAM frame that is larger than the value it sent in its max_datagram_frame_size transport parameter MUST terminate the connection with an error of type PROTOCOL_VIOLATION.